 Requirements management continues to be a priority for product development teams and will only become more complicated as a result of increasingly complex product designs and more hardware/software integrations.
 The growing complexity of requirements will drive the need for dedicated tools that save time, reduce errors and streamline collaboration and review cycles.

 In the requirements management space, says Jastram, “things are changing faster and faster.
 Transformation is taking place on many levels, and they all affect requirements: at the organizational level, at the regulatory level and obviously on the product level.
-This trend is driven primarily by complexity, and Jama is addressing that complexity with Predictive Product Development.”
+This trend is driven primarily by complexity, and Jama is addressing that complexity through its platform.”

 Requirements management is growing into requirements modeling.